ctu-geoforall-lab-projects/bp-kala-2017/docs/source/user_guide.rst

    The report file.

-* A shapefile with point layer counting vertices of a sampled route with following attributes - dose rate, cumulated time, time interval from previous point, cumulated dose.
+* A shapefile with point layer containing vertices of a sampled route with following attributes - dose rate, cumulated time, time interval from previous point, cumulated dose.